Latam Airlines files for Chapter 11 bankruptcy protection

 South American carrier Latam Airlines says it is seeking Chapter 11 bankruptcy protection as it grapples with the sharp downturn in air travel sparked by the coronavirus pandemic

-South American carrier Latam Airlines says it is seeking Chapter 11 bankruptcy protection as it grapples with the sharp downturn in air travel sparked by the coronavirus pandemic.
+BANGKOK -- South America's biggest airline sought Chapter 11 bankruptcy protection Tuesday as it grapples with the sharp downturn in air travel sparked by the coronavirus pandemic.

-The Santiago, Chile-based airline said Tuesday that it and some of its affiliated companies launched the reorganization effort in the United States.

-The carrier aims to continue operating and hopes to reduce its debt and find new financing sources through the bankruptcy process.
+Latam Airlines said that it and several of its affiliated companies launched the reorganization effort in the United States in a bid to reduce its debt and find new financing sources.

+The bankruptcy filing underscores the severity of the financial challenges the travel industry faces as a result of the lockdowns, quarantines and other measures taken by governments the world over to stem the spread of the virus that causes COVID-19.

-Passenger and cargo flights will continue to operate, and employees will still be paid, it said.
+Passenger and cargo flights will continue to operate, and employees will still be paid, the Santiago, Chile-based airline company said.
+Travelers with existing tickets and vouchers can still use them.

-Latam said the bankruptcy filing has the support of two families that have big stakes in the company, as well as large shareholder Qatar Airways.
+Chief Executive Roberto Alvo said Latam was "healthy and profitable" before the pandemic brought most of the world's flights to a halt.

+“We are looking ahead to a post-COVID-19 future and are focused on transforming our group to adapt to a new and evolving way of flying, with the health and safety of our passengers and employees being paramount,” he said in a statement announcing the bankruptcy filing.

 The bankruptcy filing includes parent company Latam Airlines Group S.A. and its affiliated airlines in Colombia, Peru and Ecuador, as well as its businesses in the U.S.

-Latam is not including its affiliates in Argentina, Brazil and Paraguay.
+Latam is not including its affiliates in Argentina, Brazil and Paraguay in the turnaround effort.
 It says it is talking with the Brazilian government about how to proceed with its operations there.

+Latam said the filing has the support of two families that have substantial stakes in the company — the Cueto family in Chile and Brazil’s Amaro family — as well as large shareholder Qatar Airways, which holds a 10% stake.

+Latam is South America's largest carrier by passenger traffic.
+It operated more than 1,300 flights a day and transported 74 million passengers last year.